2023 NFL Receiving Yards Odds

 Instead, total yards from scrimmage can give us a more accurate view of a player’s overall impact in a game or throughout the season.

-2021 NFL Receivers Yards From Scrimmage Leaders
+2022 NFL Receivers Yards From Scrimmage Leaders

-Justin Jefferson141,6161,630
+Justin Jefferson241,8091,833

-Austin Ekeler9116471,558
+Austin Ekeler9157221,637

-Davante Adams01,5331,553
+Davante Adams-11,5151,514

 Always Shop Around

-Far and away the single greatest edge a sports bettor can have is the ability to shop around for the Best Odds.
+Far and away, the single greatest edge a sports bettor can have is the ability to shop around for the Best Odds.

-Over time it has been proven that shopping for your Best Odds can positively impact your ROI in a very significant way.
+Over time, it has been proven that shopping for your Best Odds can positively impact your ROI in a very significant way.

 When it comes to futures betting, shopping around can be even more impactful because the variance in odds can be more drastic.

-If a wide receiver like Justin Jefferson has +900 odds at one sportsbook to lead the league in receiving yards and is +1400 at another sportsbook, that is a huge edge for a bettor.
+If a wide receiver like Justin Jefferson has +900 odds at one sportsbook to lead the league in receiving yards and is +1400 at another sportsbook, that is a massive edge for a bettor.